 Calculate how soon to buy your next car

-It may be difficult to determine whether it's financially better to hold on to your current vehicle or purchase a new one.
-But we have a vehicle depreciation calculator that can help with that decision.
+It may be difficult to determine whether you should hold on to your current vehicle if you've paid it off or purchase a new one.
+But we have a car depreciation calculator that can help with that decision.

 Keep your vehicle

 The first year's depreciation is 20% on the new car and 10% on the used car.
 Subsequent years were figured at 10% for both new and used.

 Now that you have seen the potential savings of keeping your current car or likely costs if you decide to get a new car, you might want to learn more about car loan basics, tips for buying a car online or GAP insurance.
 And consider contacting a State Farm® insurance agent for any of your car, home and life insurance needs.